openvinotoolkit/openvino/samples/c/hello_nv12_input_classification/README.md

 696       0.021628
 855       0.020339

-This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
+This sample is an API example.
+Use the dedicated benchmark_app tool for any performance measurements.
 ```

 ## See Also